gvwilson/sensibleadventures/nardica/nardica.md

 The dark man raised a hand into the air and clenched it to make a fist.
 Without any more sign than that, the lights nearby flickered and died.
+The video carpet that Iffy was hiding behind flared blue-white and went dark.
-The drone hovering above him clattered to the floor.
+And the drone hovering above them clattered to the floor, its core and engines fried by the electromagnetic pulse.

 As Iffy pulled the video carpet aside and hurried toward her aunt, the dark man turned to her and said,
+"Start where you are,
-"Use what you have,
+use what you have,
 do what you can."
 Still smiling,
 he placed his hand against his temple.